Beating the heat at Disneyland

 Hollywood Land

-Animation Academy- Lots to do and explore in large, air conditioned building
+Animation Academy- Lots to do and explore in a large, air-conditioned building

-Monster’s Inc, Mike and Sulley to the rescue!- Indoor ride with mostly shaded line.
+Monster’s Inc, Mike, and Sulley to the rescue!- Indoor ride with mostly shaded lines.

 Pixar Pier